 In an eye exam, a doctor may use an Amsler grid to test for defects in the center of your vision.
 If you have macular degeneration, you may see blurred, faded, broken or distorted lines on the grid.

 2: Fluorescein Angiography

 During an eye exam, the doctor will inject a colored dye into a vein in your arm.
 The dye will travel to your eye and highlight the blood vessels.
 By using a special camera, the doctor will take various pictures as the dye travels through the blood vessels.
 The resulting images will show if there are any abnormal blood vessels present or any form of leakage.

 3: Indocyanine Green Angiography

-Similar to fluorescein angiography, in this test the doctor will also inject a dye in a vein.
+Similar to fluorescein angiography, the doctor will inject a dye in a vein for this test also.
 The colored dye might be used to confirm the findings of a fluorescein angiography or to identify specific types of macular degeneration.

 4: Optical Coherence Tomography

 This is a noninvasive (involving no instruments that go in the body) imaging test.
 It displays detailed cross-sectional images of the retina.
 With this test, the doctor will find out if the retina is thinning, thickening or swelling.